Worthington Industries, Inc. (WOR) CEO John McConnell on Q3 2020 Results - Earnings Call Transcript

 Okay.
 And your comments - your comments on CapEx in terms of cutting that, I mean, certainly that’s emerging for most of anybody in the industrial landscape right now.
 But any sense in terms of where that can go?

-I know the company is a little bit different in terms of its composition in the last crisis, but where can we expect to see those levels versus the $18 million [ph] plus that we’ve been seeing in the last few years?
+I know the company is a little bit different in terms of its composition in the last crisis, but where can we expect to see those levels versus the [$80] [ph] million and plus that we’ve been seeing in the last few years?

 Joseph Hayek